Using Dynamics 365 Sales to Track Your Competitors

 Use a sub-grid on the opportunity form to link one or more competitors.
 These selections will automatically update the opportunity tab of the related competitor records.

-The next crucial step will be to record any relevant competitor on the opportunity close form.
+The next step will be to record relevant competitor on the opportunity close form.

 Reasons Won and Lost

 Win or lose, seller attention quickly focuses on the next deal.
-However, take a few moments to update competitor information on the opportunity close form will contribute vital insights that can help improve future success.
+However, taking a few moments to update competitor information on the opportunity close form will contribute vital insights that can improve future success.

 In the example below, a competitor is tagged on an opportunity “closed as lost.”
 The “reasons lost” field is also customised to reflect common scenarios, enabling sellers to select the appropriate option quickly.